 - Budget using NIH forms Page 4, including budget justification on Page 5 (download here and here)

 - Biographical Sketch(es) of PI(s) and Key Personnel including the primary mentor, other members of the mentoring team, and collaborators who would play a significant role in accomplishing the goals of the proposal (use this new form)

 - Research Strategy (see below—using NIH continuation forms—download here)

 - Success from Prior IDeA Awards: PIs who have led a project supported by CTR, INBRE, COBRE or DHSA grants should include a short section (1 page maximum) outlining the progress on that prior work, including their success in leveraging that research into independent external support and explaining why further support is necessary.
 Use NIH continuation forms—download here.

 - References (using NIH continuation forms—download here)

-- NIH Human subjects (download here) and planned enrollment forms (here), if applicable
+- NIH Human subjects (download here –Adobe Acrobat required), if applicable

 - Vertebrate animals justification and protection (download here), if applicable

 - A letter of Support from the PI’s Department Head/Chair

 You are strongly encouraged to work with your institutional Research Administrator to assure all required documents are submitted with your application.
 The proposal need not be routed through the institutional research offices for institutional signatures (unless required), but upon submission may be forwarded to the PI’s appropriate institutional office for budget and effort verification.